 Stranger Things pumpkin

 Got a pizza lover and a pumpkin lover in your house?
-Meet the pizza pumpkin from Atta Girl Says.
-It’s a cinch to put together using a faux craft pumpkin, paint, and craft felt.
+Look no further than the pizza pumpkin that would also make a fun Halloween party game.
+It’s a cinch to put together using a faux craft pumpkin, paint, and foam sheets.
 Customize with your favorite toppings for a kitsch pumpkin that you certainly won’t see everywhere.
-For something you can actually eat, check out these spooky Halloween treat recipes.

 Captain Marvel pumpkin

 This Captain Marvel pumpkin is as awesome as the superhero it reps.
 Use masking tape and a printout to outline the shape of Captain Marvel’s suit.
 From there, color in using red and blue spray paint and gold craft vinyl.